Laguna Canyon Project: The Walk

 Largely as a consequence of months of community involvement in the building of the mural, and of this dramatic public display, the Irvine Company negotiated with the cities of Irvine and Laguna Beach to release that land for public acquisition.
-In 1990, Laguna residents voted overwhelmingly to tax themselves to purchase the land to keep it as open space.
+In 1990, A city bond measure overwhelmingly approved by almost 80 percent of Laguna voters raised $20 million toward the purchase price of $78 million by means of a property tax increase on every property in the city for 20 years (Laguna Greenbelt n.d.).
+Laguna residents voted overwhelmingly to tax themselves to purchase the land to keep it as open space.